awsdocs/amazon-s3-userguide/doc_source/AddingObjectstoVersionSuspendedBuckets.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/versioning_PUT_versionSuspended4.png)

-Although the key and version ID \(`null`\) of the null version are the same before and after the `PUT`, the contents of the null version originally stored in the bucket is replaced by the contents of the object `PUT` into the bucket\.
+Although the key and version ID \(`null`\) of the null version are the same before and after the `PUT`, the contents of the null version originally stored in the bucket are replaced by the contents of the object `PUT` into the bucket\.